Performance, 2011, 60 minutes

 The middle class home at the turn of the century includes numerous technological devices with which Americans developed strange relationships.
-As if trying to bring out the phantom specter from the mechanisms of the parlor piano, living room radio, Kodak Brownie cameras, door hinges and tabletops, the19th/20th century American lifestyle cultivated a repertoire of gestures and sounds that transcended pure object-hood.
+As if trying to coax the phantom phenomenal specter from the mechanisms, surfaces, and wirings of the parlor piano, the living room radio, Kodak Brownie cameras, door hinges, and table tops, 19th/20th century American lifestyle cultivated a repertoire of gestures and sounds that transcend pure object-hood.
+Via psychoanalytic experiments with hysterics, human radio antennae, and vibration therapy, Rochester Knocking conjures the spirit of the silent film star, Louise Brooks, in order to lead a vaudevillian tour of real and imagined historical homes.